Google search ranking factors can gain and lose prominence over time.

 As Mueller says, once the content is indexed, the URL becomes less important.

-Google has confirmed that URLs are a minimal search ranking factor.
+Google has repeatedly confirmed that URLs are, at most, a minor search ranking factor.

 Featured Image: Robin Biong/Search Engine Journal